-- The gaging station upon which the water balance was based is a USGS gage (09478500). - Baseflow was separated from runoff using two individual methods-hydrograph separation local minimum (HLM) and delta-filter (DF) (see figure 6, M&A Near West Conceptual Model). - At the dam outlet, the bedrock geometry of the Apache Leap Tuff and Pinal Schist creates a natural constriction that forces groundwater from the floodplain alluvium to the surface. - The calculated baseflow value from this gage for the period 2001-2017 was 1.43 cubic feet per second, which correlates to 1,035 acre-feet per year (Montgomery & Associates 2017b); this value was cited in a conceptual model report specific to the Near West tailings facility. - The system wide water balance prepared to support the groundwater modeling effort estimates groundwater underflow at the basin outlet as 790 acre-feet per year (Montgomery & Associates 2018).
+• The gaging station upon which the water balance was based is a USGS gage (09478500).

+- Baseflow was separated from runoff using two individual methods-hydrograph separation local minimum (HLM) and delta-filter (DF) (see figure 6, M&A Near West Conceptual Model). - At the dam outlet, the bedrock geometry of the Apache Leap Tuff and Pinal Schist creates a natural constriction that forces groundwater from the floodplain alluvium to the surface. - The calculated baseflow value from this gage for the period 2001-2017 was 1.43 cubic feet per second, which correlates to 1,035 acre-feet per year (M&A, 2017b); this value was cited in a conceptual model report specific to the Near West tailings facility. - The system wide water balance prepared to support the groundwater modeling effort estimates groundwater underflow at the basin outlet as 790 acre-feet per year (M&A, 2018).

-Contrary to the concerns expressed by this member of the workgroup, the basin discharge value used in the water balance work was based on USGS data, with separation analysis conducted to determine baseflow using two separate methods.
+Contrary to the concerns expressed by this member of the workgroup, the basin discharge value used in the water balance work was based on USGS data (M&A, 2018), with separation analysis conducted to determine baseflow using two separate methods.
 This is a robust data source and a robust method of data processing.
 Further, the assumption that all floodplain groundwater flow exits the basin at this geologic pinch point is a reasonable one, particularly for a regional groundwater model.
-The Tonto National Forest found that the water balance work is sufficiently supported by real-world data.
+The Forest Service found that the water balance work is sufficiently supported by real-world data.

 5.10.
-Prediction of effects of land subsidence from individual well pumping
+Prediction of Effects of Land Subsidence from Individual Well Pumping

-The Desert Wellfield model was not part of the Groundwater Modeling Workgroup review, since it is already a fully-vetted regulatory model from the Arizona Department of Water Resources (ADWR).
-However, one concern expressed by a member of the Groundwater Modeling Workgroup is worth mentioning here.
+The Desert Wellfield model was not part of the GMWG review, since it is already a fully-vetted regulatory model from the Arizona Department of Water Resources (ADWR).
+However, one concern expressed by a member of the GMWG is worth mentioning here.

-The Draft EIS and background documentation analyzes the potential for land subsidence to occur in the East Salt River Valley due to groundwater pumping.
+The DEIS and background documentation analyzes the potential for land subsidence to occur in the East Salt River Valley due to groundwater pumping.
 The analysis acknowledges that the subsidence has occurred in this geographic area and while groundwater levels have been recovering in the area, subsidence could continue to occur in the future if groundwater levels were to decline again.

-The Draft EIS concludes: "Drawdown associated with the Desert Wellfield would contribute to lowering of groundwater levels in the basin, including near two known areas of known ground subsidence.
-Further detailed analysis of land subsidence resulting from groundwater withdrawal is not feasible beyond noting the potential for any pumping to contribute to drawdown and subsidence.
-Subsidence effects are a basin-wide phenomenon, and the impact from one individual pumping source cannot be predicted or quantified."
+The DEIS concludes: "Drawdown associated with the Desert Wellfield would contribute to lowering of groundwater levels in the basin, including near two known areas of known ground subsidence."